bluetayden/EasyLootHotkey/README.md

 - Magic Scrolls
 - Arrows (Ammo)

+## Requirements
+- SKSE64
+- SkyUI

 ## Installation
-Install using MO2.
-Alternatively,  download the main file, drop it into your `Skyrim Special Edition/Data` directory, and extract the contents there.
+- Install using MO2.
+- Alternatively, download the main file, drop it into your `Skyrim Special Edition/Data` directory, and extract the contents there.

 ## Usage
-Open a container in the game, and press the `T` key on your keyboard.
+- Open a container in the game, and press the `T` key on your keyboard.
+- You can configure the hotkey used for looting, as well as a few other preferences using MCM.
+Pause the game (`Esc` key) and navigate to `System > Mod Configuration > Easy Loot Hotkey`.